Information for the tertiary and international education sector

 Onsite businesses and services

-Businesses and services operating on tertiary education sites should follow the latest COVID-19 guidelines and the rules for the relevant sector (e.g., health services will have mask requirements).
+Businesses and services operating on tertiary education sites should follow the latest COVID-19 public health advice and the rules for the relevant sector.

-This high-level guidance is intended to assist providers to develop protocols and policies, in consultation with students, staff, and relevant representative bodies, on how they will operate.
+This high-level guidance is intended to assist providers to maintain protocols and policies, in consultation with students, staff, and relevant representative bodies, on how they will operate to manage COVID-19.

-Providers should have already completed this process but are encouraged to update their risk assessments to ensure these continue to align with the latest public health guidance and that their protocols and policies are reasonable and proportionate.
+Providers are encouraged to update their risk assessments to ensure these continue to align with the latest public health advice and that their protocols and policies are reasonable and proportionate.

 Work with staff, students and community

-We recommend tertiary education providers work with their staff, students, and communities to make plans (or update their existing plans) for how to manage COVID-19 and help reduce transmission in their community.
+We recommend tertiary education providers regularly review their plans for managing COVID-19, working with their staff, students and communities.
 Providers should have plans for information-sharing and offer wellbeing and safety supports for staff and students.
 Providers should inform staff and students of their plans, including any changes to policies and procedures.

 Protecting the most vulnerable

 You will continue to have people in your community who are vulnerable to becoming very unwell from COVID-19.
-It may therefore be timely to review your health and safety plans for those more vulnerable individuals.
+It may therefore be timely to review your health and safety plans for those more vulnerable individuals in your plans.

 Assessment of premises

-We recommend tertiary education providers undertake a thorough risk assessment of their wider premises (including student accommodation) and develop proposals to manage COVID-19 (these include but are not limited to):
+We recommend tertiary education providers continue to update their risk assessments of their wider premises (including student accommodation) and update proposals to manage COVID-19 (these include but are not limited to):

 - clear rules as to whether students and staff are required to be onsite or whether they should learn or work remotely,